 Southwest Suites: The Southwest Suites require four students of the same gender.
 Each suite consists of four single rooms around a common living space.
 At the time a Southwest Suite is selected, the individual room assignment of each student must be indicated (i.e. 217A, 217B, 217C, 217D).
 Rooms designated as suites will be indicated on the Room Designation Charts.
 The beds in Southwest Suites must stay in the designated rooms – single rooms must stay single rooms!

 Uhler Quads: There are a limited number of quads available.
 Students MUST have a group of four to be eligible to select a quad in Uhler.

-Note: If a vacancy occurs in an apartment, suite or quad after Room Draw, the Director of Residential Life will make remaining roommates aware of the options for filling the space and reserves the right to fill a vacancy as needed.
+Note: FULL GROUPS will be given first consideration for suites.
+If a vacancy occurs in an apartment, suite or quad after Room Draw, the Director of Residential Life will make remaining roommates aware of the options for filling the space and reserves the right to fill a vacancy as needed.